forlilab/Ringtail/docs/source/api.rst

 Printing a database summary
 ---------------------------
-If at any point you wish to print a summary of the contents of the database, the method can be called directly.
+If at any point you wish to receive summary data from the database (eg, number of ligands, docking top percentiles) a dictionary of summary data is produced by the method db_summary_data.

 .. code-block:: python

-    rtc.produce_summary()
+    summary_data, requested_fields = rtc.db_summary_data()

 Input options
 ==============